ikelaiah/free-pascal-cookbook/docs/docs/advanced/numlib.md

     Thanks to Marco van de Voort ([marco@freepascal.org](mailto:marco@freepascal.org)) and Michael van Canneyt ([michael@freepascal.org](mailto:michael@freepascal.org)) for porting to FPC and documenting NumLib.

+!!!
+Note
+    The code snippets are not exactly the same as the ones in the [Free Pascal NumLib official doc](https://wiki.freepascal.org/NumLib_Documentation).
+I modified them for my learning.

 **Routines in NumLib**